zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/encryption.md

 ### Limitations

-* Currently only AES is supported
+Currently, only AES is supported.

 ### Configuration {#configuration}

 #### EncryptionKey Constant

-Set the `EncryptionKey` constant located in the **Private - String en/de-cryption** folder.
+Set the `EncryptionKey` constant in the **Private - String en/de-cryption** folder.
 In module versions 2.2.0 and above, the `EncryptionKey` constant must be 32 characters long, corresponding to the updated 256 bits key length.
 For versions below 2.2.0, ensure the key is 16 characters long to support the 128 bits key length.

 For local application runs, set the key in the **Default value** field.
 Additionally, the `LegacyEncryptionKey` constant supports 128 bits decryption of strings encrypted using an older version of the Encryption module.

 #### EncryptionPrefix Constant

-Set the `EncryptionPrefix` constant located in the **Private - String en/de-cryption** folder.
+Set the `EncryptionPrefix` constant in the **Private - String en/de-cryption** folder.
 The value depends on the module version you are using:

 * For version 2.2.0 or above, set the constant to `{AES3}`
 * For versions 1.4.1–2.1.3, set the constant to `{AES2}`